diogenesofweb/blog/articles/git_workflow_for_solo_web_dev.md

 ```

 He worked in sessions using pomodoro technique, 30 min work / 3 min break.
 One session usually took 2-3 hours followed by a minimum 1 hour break or change activity (nothing to do with coding or sitting).\
-At the end of each session he had the urge to commit, even without a meaningful message.
+At the end of each session Krevorook had the urge to commit, even without a meaningful message.

 ```shell
 git commit -am 'up'